Poetry about dying

 Share the poem that helped you cope

 Is there a particular poem that helped you cope with the death of a loved one?
-Let Dying Matters know at s.stone@ncpc.org.uk .
-We will, of course, retain your anonymity unless you let us know you are happy for us to use your name.
+Let Dying Matters know by emailing s.owens@ncpc.org.uk .
+We will, of course, retain your anonymity if you prefer.